-The new NFL year begins Wednesday, March 14, and with it, the advent of 2018’s free agent marketplace.
-Leading up to that first day, we’ll examine the landscape from a Patriots perspective, concluding with a grouping of potentially important positions for New England: offensive linemen.
-Read
+The new NFL year begins Wednesday, March 13, and with it, the advent of 2019’s free agent marketplace.
+Leading up to that first day, we’ll examine the landscape from a Patriots perspective, continuing with the offensive linemen (tackles, guards, and centers).

 PATRIOTS FREE AGENTS

 Trent Brown (T), Ulrick John (T), LaAdrian Waddle (T)

 Tackles: Jordan Mills (Buffalo Bills), Ereck Flowers (Jacksonville Jaguars), Ja’Wuan James (Miami Dolphins),

 Guards: Mike Iupati (Arizona Cardinals), John Miller (Buffalo Bills), A.J.
 Cann (Jacksonville Jaguars), D.J.
 Fluker (Seattle Seahawks), Quinton Spain (Tennessee Titans)